Kurotrup/Aliens/README.md

   - update(), changes ship position according to the move flag state
   - blitme(), draws ship in the current position

-- "bullet.py"
+- "bullet.py":
-  stored "Bullet" class which control player's bullets with such methods:
+  stores "Bullet" class which control player's bullets with such methods:
   - __init__(), creates bullet object in current ships position
   - update(), moves bullet to the top of the screen
   - draw_bul(), draws bullet on the screen

+- "enemy.py":
+  stores "Fighter" class describes one enemy fighter.
+This class such methods:
+  - __init__(), initializes fighter and sets it's start position
+  - blitme(), shows fighter in the current position